+Argyroupolis, located 27km south of Rethymno.
+The area is now famous for its springs with waterfalls, its old mills and the lush green landscape that attracts thousands of visitors each year.
 Lappa, later Lappi or Lambi, is one of the towns said to have been founded by Agamemnon in Crete.
 In Lapa fled the citizens of Lyttos after the massacre of Lyttos by Knossos.
-In 193BC Lappa became ally with Teos and in 183BC with Pergamon.Ancient Lappa was built near the current town of
+In 193 BC Lappa became ally with Teos and in 183BC with Pergamon.Ancient Lappa was built near the current town of

-The city flourished till 68AD, when Metellus destroyed it.
+The city flourished till 68AD, when the Roman general Quintus Caecilius Metellus destroyed it.
 It recovered as a Roman town with special privileges at the end of Roman Era.
 It s glory is mirrored in the magnificent monuments that have been found and the coins minted.
 In the area, Roman baths and basilicas with mosaics have been identified, inscriptions and statues of Zeus, Aphrodite and Dionysus.
-Moreover, next to the village there is the temple of the Five Virgins (Thekla, Marianna, Ethane, Martha and Mary) who are believed to have died there.
-A Roman cemetery with carved graves has been identified there.
+It also seems that the Cave of Agia Dynami played an important role, with the very important spring that gushes through the rock.